 '....' (multiple dots);

-'....//'; or
+'....//';

 '.../...//'

 without appropriate validation can allow an attacker to traverse the file system to access an arbitrary file.
 Note that '..' is ignored if the current working directory is the root directory.
 Some of these input forms can be used to cause problems for systems that strip out '..' from input in an attempt to remove relative path traversal.